HarshaKVShetty/job-search/README.md

 Executing the project:
 cd search-engine/
 npm install
-npm start (for local json host, to be running in one terminal) ng serve -o
+npm run rest-server (for local json host, to be running in one terminal) ng serve -o

 Unit testing: